paraspell/docs/docs/api/xcmP.md

   - `400`  (Bad request exception) - Returned when parameter 'from' is not provided
   - `400`  (Bad request exception) - Returned when parameter 'address' is not provided
-  - `400`  (Bad request exception) - Returned when query parameter 'fungible' is expected but not provided
+  - `400`  (Bad request exception) - Returned when query parameter 'currency' is expected but not provided
   - `500`  (Internal server error) - Returned when an unknown error has occurred.
 In this case please open an issue.

   </details>